 As Conductor Laureate of Frankfurt Radio Symphony Orchestra, this season Järvi releases the complete Mahler Symphonies with the orchestra on DVD (Unitel).
 Järvi also holds the position of Music Director Laureate of the Cincinnati Symphony Orchestra and takes up the position of Chief Conductor of the NHK Symphony Orchestra from the 2015/16 season.

-Since the start of his career Paavo Järvi has prioritised his support of Estonian composers including Arvo Pärt, Erkki-Sven Tüür, Lepo Sumera and Eduard Tubin.
-He is currently Artistic Adviser of the Pärnu Festival and Järvi Academy, where he supports young talent through conducting masterclasses.
-He is also Artistic Adviser of the Estonian National Symphony Orchestra and was named Estonian Public Broadcasting’s 2012 Musician of the Year.
+Paavo Järvi has long supported Estonian composers including Arvo Pärt, Erkki-Sven Tüür, Lepo Sumera and Eduard Tubin.
+Currently Artistic Adviser of the Pärnu Festival and Järvi Academy, he supports young talent through conducting masterclasses.
+He is also Artistic Adviser of the Estonian National Symphony Orchestra and in 2004 won a Grammy Award for his Sibelius Cantatas recording on Virgin Classics.
+He was named Estonian Public Broadcasting’s 2012 Musician of the Year.
 In January 2013, Järvi was awarded the Order of the White Star by the President of Estonia for his outstanding contribution to Estonian Culture.